DoubleM01/Detection-of-spine-deformities-using-deep-learning-models-/README.md

 ## Acknowledgments

+Special thanks to the following individuals for their contributions and guidance:

+- **Dr. Hany Ayad** (Supervisor)
+- **Dr. Gamal Ebrahim** (Supervisor)
+- **Dr. Mohamed Zalouk** (Medical Supervisor)

+Their expertise and support were instrumental in the successful completion of this project.

-Special thanks to the Faculty of Engineering, The British University in Egypt, and the medical professionals who contributed their expertise to this project.
+Special recognition is also extended to the Faculty of Engineering, The British University in Egypt, and the medical professionals who contributed their valuable insights.
 ## License

 This project is licensed under the [License](LICENSE).